14 min read

 After completing Umrah, you will stay in Makkah during this blessed month, preparing spiritually for the upcoming Hajj.
 Surrounded by fellow Muslims, use this time wisely for worship and reflection.
 Ensure you get plenty of rest to replenish your energy for Hajj, which begins on the 8th of Dhul Hijjah.

-The beginning of Hajj on the 8th of Dhul Hijjah marks the start of your spiritual journey, Inshaa Allah.
+The beginning of Hajj on the 8th of the Islamic month of Dhul Hijjah marks the start of your spiritual journey, Inshaa Allah.
 Enter the sacred state of Ihram again, purifying yourself for the most spiritually rewarding period of your life.
-This sacred time brings blessings and forgiveness from Allah (SWT).
+This holy time brings blessings and forgiveness from Allah (SWT).

 Once prepared for Ihram, begin reciting the Talbiyah invocation: